writethedocs/www/docs/organizer-guide/meetups/faq-meetups.rst

 Yes, as long as the sponsoring company or organization adheres to the following guidelines:

-* If a company wishes to host a meetup at their offices, the meetup must is open to all documentarians, regardless of whether they are employed at the host company.
+* If a company wishes to host a meetup at their offices, the meetup must be open to all documentarians, regardless of whether they are employed at the host company.

 * We recommend that companies handle their sponsorship contributions directly.
 For example, if a company wishes to sponsor equipment for streaming or recording talks, we advise that the company maintain the equipment and operate it during each meetup.